Do Cane Corso Shed?

 At What Age Do Cane Carso’s Eyes Change?

-Cane Corso’s eyes change when they are 3 months old.
+Cane Corso’s eyes change when they are three months old.

 Does Cane Corso Have a Double Coat?

 Yes, cane Corso has a double coat.
-They shed a low to moderate amount of hair due to their short, coarse double coat.
+Due to their short, coarse double coat, they shed a low to moderate amount of hair.
 However, you can notice an increase in shedding in the spring season.

 Does Cane Corso Like to Swim?

 Yes, Cane Corso enjoys swimming.
-Because they like participating in a variety of dog activities and workouts, including swimming, if Cane Corso has enough continuous swimming instruction, they will learn quickly and like swimming and other aquatic sports.
+Because they like participating in various dog activities and workouts, including swimming, if Cane Corso has enough continuous swimming instruction, they will learn quickly and like swimming and other aquatic sports.

-Swimming is something that Cane Corso likes.
-Cane Corso like swimming and other aquatic activities much more when taken to vast bodies of water.
-They can easily hurl their large, high bodies into the vast water body & paddle in the water.
-Swimming is a favorite pastime of Cane Corso since they believe it is an activity they are required to complete.
+Cane Corso likes swimming.
+They enjoy swimming and other aquatic activities much more near vast bodies of water.
+They can easily hurl their large bodies into the expansive water and paddle.
+Swimming is a favorite pastime of Cane Corso since they believe it is an activity they must complete.

 Does Cane Corso Have Undercoats?